The-Don-Himself/gremlin-ogm/README.md

 Check out the TwitterGraph folder for an elaborate example of how to use gremlin-ogm to graph Twitter in a Graph Database.

 ##### Note: Still a work in progress.
 I'm progressively open sourcing the code I use in production with JanusGraph.
 Currently, only a small percentage is my own stuff while the rest using code from the dev-master branch.
-Once I can run 100% of this library, I will release the first stable version.
-If you use Symfony, then there's a bundle I'm finishing on that will allow you to map Doctrine ORM entities from a compatible RDBMS database as well as Doctrine ODM documents from MongoDB to a Graph Database.
+Once I can run 100% off this library, I will release the first stable version 0.0.1.
+If you use Symfony, then there's a bundle I'm working on that will allow you to map Doctrine ORM entities from a compatible RDBMS database as well as Doctrine ODM documents from MongoDB to a Graph Database.

 ## Usage